National Gallery of Canada

 More about National Gallery of Canada

-First established in 1880—when the collection consisted of a sole 19th century landscape painting—the National Gallery of Canada has risen from its humble beginnings to become one of the world’s finest galleries, home to nearly 100,000 works of art.
+First established in 1880—when the collection consisted of a sole 19th century landscape painting—the National Gallery of Canada has risen from its humble beginnings to become one of the world’s finest galleries, home to more than 75,000 works of art.

 After calling various places around the city home, in 1988, the gallery finally found itself a permanent home on the edge of the Ottawa River, a few minutes’ walk from the ByWard Market and the capital’s famous Château Laurier.
 Housed in a building perhaps just as impressive as the art it contains, the National Gallery was designed by Canadian architect Moshe Safdie, taking some inspiration from the Gothic Revival style of the nearby Parliament Buildings, but adding a timeless, modern twist.

 Approaching the entrance, you’ll be greeted by another iconic Ottawa fixture, Maman, a 9-metre-high bronze sculpture of a spider by Louise Bourgeois.
 On the other side, facing the Ottawa River, more sculptures rise from the cliffs of Nepean Point, like Roxy Paine’s One Hundred Foot Line, complementing the beautiful panoramas of Gatineau and the capital.

 Inside the towering glass doors, the National Gallery of Canada has an array of galleries and exhibition halls, showcasing and celebrating artists and artwork from across the world.
 It also has an interior courtyard, which houses the Taiga Garden, a Zen-like garden designed to mimic the landscapes in the painting, Terre Sauvage, by A.Y Jackson, which can be found inside the Gallery.